Best Dogs for Small Homes With No Yard

 Lower Reactivity

 Good indoor behavior matters more when there is no extra room to absorb chaos.
-Dogs that are easier to train and easier to redirect usually do better because they can learn how to settle, wait, and move through home life more smoothly.
+Dogs that are easier to train are usually easier to guide into routines around waiting, settling, walking calmly, and handling a smaller home without turning everything into a problem.

 Best Dogs for Small Homes With No Yard